 Substance Use

 Ms. Last name endorsed using caffeine (coffee, pills, soft drinks, etc), alcohol, tobaco or nicotine products, cocaine, heroin, and prescription pain medications.
 She currently uses caffeine (coffee, pills, soft drinks, etc) Never, alcohol Never, tobaco or nicotine products Never, cocaine previously but has not recently, heroin daily, prescription pain medications weekly, marijuana socially (1-2 per month), methamphetamine or other stimulants never, MDMA, PCP, or other club drugs socially (1-2 per month), and LSD or other hallucinogens weekly.
 She used caffeine (coffee, pills, soft drinks, etc) in the amount of 2 cups, alcohol in the amount of pint a day, tobaco or nicotine products in the amount of 1 pack per day, cocaine in the amount of 8 ball, and marijuana in the amount of 1/8 a day.
 She was 12 when she started using caffeine (coffee, pills, soft drinks, etc), she was 16 when she started using alcohol, and she was 25 when she started using marijuana.
-Her last used of caffeine (coffee, pills, soft drinks, etc) was today, alcohol was yesterday, heroin was week ago, and marijuana was today.
+Her last use of caffeine (coffee, pills, soft drinks, etc) was today, alcohol was yesterday, heroin was week ago, and marijuana was today.
 She reported she has experienced a history of tolerance to caffeine (coffee, pills, soft drinks, etc), alcohol, tobaco or nicotine products, cocaine, heroin, methamphetamine or other stimulants and has not to prescription pain medications, marijuana, MDMA, PCP, or other club drugs, LSD or other hallucinogens.
 She reported she has experienced a history of withdrawal to caffeine (coffee, pills, soft drinks, etc) and has not to alcohol.

 Ms. Last name endorsed the following substance related symptoms: alcohol or substance is often taken in larger amounts or over a longer period of time than intended, there is a persistent desire or unsuccessful effort to cut down or control alcohol or substance use, a great deal of time is spent in activities necessary to obtain alcohol alcohol or substances, use these, or recover from its effects, craving, or a strong desire or urge to use alcohol or substances, recurrent alcohol or substance use resulting in a failure to fulfill major role obligations at work, school, or home, continued alcohol or substance use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol or substances, important social, occupational, or recreational activities are given up or reduced because of alcohol or substance use, recurrent alcohol or substance use in situations where it is physically dangerous, alcohol or substance use is continued despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by alcohol or substance, tolerance, and characteristic withdrawal symptoms.
 She has sought substance recovery treatment.

 Ms. Last name completed this treatment program that lasted from 1993 to 1994.
 Following this treatment program, Ms. Last name remained clean and sober for 1 day, from February 1, 1999, to February 25, 1999.
 The longest that she has remained completely clean and sober from all alcohol and substance use was for 1 month.
 The longest that she has remained completely clean and sober from all alcohol and substance use was 2021.
-While she was clean and sober, she did continue to experience his psychiatric symptoms described above.
+While she was clean and sober, she did continue to experience her psychiatric symptoms described above.

 Medical History

-Ms. Last name reported having medical conditions consisting of arthritis, asthma, back problems, chronic pain, diabetes, heart Disease, hypertension, gastrointestinal problems, migraines, thyroid problems, and other.
+Ms. Last name reported having medical conditions consisting of arthritis, asthma, back problems, chronic pain, diabetes, heart disease, hypertension, gastrointestinal problems, migraines, thyroid problems, and other.
 She currently takes the following general medical medications: lisinopril 20 mg per day.
 Her current general medical medications produce the following side effects Lots of them.
 She has undergone surgery consisting of elbow and foot in 2020.